dmcgits/dmcgits.github.io/mds/GPR103/week11_notes.md

 #### Invoke

 Invoke will call a function after a given delay.
-Question to investigate: does the program halt and wait?
+This doesn't pause your program like sleep would in c++.
+Execution continues.

 From [Stack Overflow](https://stackoverflow.com/questions/30056471/how-make-the-script-wait-sleep-in-a-simple-way-in-unity)
 ```cs